10htts/Docker-faas/docs/API.md

 ### GET /healthz

 Health check endpoint.
-When `AUTH_ENABLED=true`, this endpoint requires auth.
+This endpoint is always unauthenticated so Docker and load balancers can probe it.

 Checks:
 - Docker connectivity